-We show you how to set up RPCS3, taking you through easy steps to download, install and additional basic set-up tips to get you playing your favourite PS3 games with this excellent emulator.
+We show you how to set up RPCS3, taking you through easy steps to download, and install, as well as additional basic set-up tips to get you playing your favourite PS3 games with this excellent emulator.

 Before we start, it is worth noting the following RPCS3 requirements before you follow the guide.

 - Recommended PC requirements – At least a 6 Core/12 Thread AMD/Intel CPU, Vulkan compatible GPU (Typically RX400 or GTX 900 series or higher), 8GB RAM.

 - At least one PS3 Game – You’ll need a game ready to test out in this guide.

 - A Controller – If you have a controller, ensure this is connected before launching RPCS3.
 Whilst using the keyboard is possible, we recommend using a controller!
 The 8bitdo Pro 2 Bluetooth Controller is an excellent emulator controller and can also be connected by USB.

 First of all, you will need to download RPCS3 from the official RPCS3 website.

 Visit https://rpcs3.net/ and click the ‘Download’ link from the top menu, then download the version you require for your system.

 Once you have downloaded RPCS3, you should create a folder on your system in which you can install/extract RPCS3.